 Environmental Concerns and Sustainability Pressures

 Another pressing challenge is the growing scrutiny over the environmental impact of online food delivery services, particularly regarding packaging waste and carbon emissions.
-The European Environment Agency states that single-use plastic packaging from food deliveries contributes to approximately 30% of urban plastic waste in major cities like London and Paris.
+According to the European Environment Agency, single-use plastic packaging from food deliveries contributes significantly to urban plastic waste in major cities like London and Paris.
 This issue has sparked widespread criticism from consumers and environmental groups, prompting calls for stricter regulations.
-Additionally, the carbon footprint of delivery logistics remains a concern, with last-mile deliveries accounting for nearly 25% of total transportation emissions in urban areas, as stated by the International Transport Forum.
+Also, the carbon footprint of delivery logistics remains a concern, with last-mile deliveries accounting for a major share of total transportation emissions in urban areas.
 While some companies have introduced electric vehicles and bike couriers to address this, the transition is slow and costly.
-For instance, Deliveroo reported that replacing 50% of its fleet with electric bikes in London increased operational expenses by 15%.
 Furthermore, regulatory pressures are mounting, with cities like Amsterdam imposing levies on non-sustainable delivery practices.
-These challenges necessitate significant investments in green technologies, which could strain profitability while reshaping operational models.

 REPORT COVERAGE